ijpiantanida/talkback/README.md

 ```

 ## Exit summary
-If you are using Talkback for your test suite, you will probably have tons of different tapes after some time.
+If you are using talkback for your test suite, you will probably have tons of different tapes after some time.
 It can be difficult to know if all of them are still required.
 To help, when talkback exits, it will print a list of all the tapes that have NOT been used and a list of all the new tapes.
 If your test suite is green, you can safely delete anything that hasn't been used.
 ```
 ===== SUMMARY (My Server) =====